MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **RMS.Url** - The URL of Rights Management Service Server

 - **RMS.WinhttpCallbackStatus** - The status of winhttp call back result

+#### Initialized

+Allows us to analyze the health of the interface that allows mobile apps to fetch user and privacy settings from Office services and diagnose connectivity and privacy setting service issues.

+The following fields are collected:

+- **roamingSettingType** - identifies the location from which we attempt to read settings

 #### IpcCreateOauth2Token